-We have the Hartree Centre super computer within the Liverpool City region and we also have the Hibernia Express fiber optic cable link which goes through Nova Scotia, the United States and all the way to mainland China.
+We have the Hartree Centre supercomputer within the Liverpool City region and we also have the Hibernia Express fibre optic cable link which goes through Nova Scotia, the United States and all the way to mainland China.
 If we can link those two things up then that gives us a distinct, competitive advantage over anyone else in the country.

 If we could then also link that to clean, green, renewable energy we’d have the duel benefit of big digital connectivity (with the ability to push large amounts of data around the world) as well as creating innovations around renewable, predictable energy.
 This would be a huge boost to us in attracting inward investment from big international blue-chip companies who are committed to becoming carbon neutral by 2025.
 The future really is bright.

 Q. You have been very supportive of the Baltic Triangle’s burgeoning tech and creative industries.
 How big a part does the Baltic Triangle play in your vision for

 Liverpool’s future digital connectivity?

 The area is already home to a thriving cluster of creative businesses but, there is a massive and untapped potential to make this one of the main catalysts for the development of our future economy.
 Creativity and entrepreneurialism are at the heart of our DNA and you can clearly see those qualities in the businesses that are transforming this area.
 There is a massive ambition for the area in terms of improving connectivity, expanding commercial space and attracting big blue-chip business to complement the area’s established and emerging SME’s.